Linux Password Fail Delay (Login/Sudo/SU/SSH)

 2 second delay established by as of yet unknown software.

-the overrides by default only exist for one program (login
+the overrides by default only exist for one program (login, the only program

 the slightest, as per our testing so far.